Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Attention and Entertainment

 Cockatiels are very social animals and respond well to attention and interactions with humans.
-As a general rule, cockatiels need at least one hour of interaction every day in addition to the time they spend outside their cage exercising and stretching!
+As a general rule, cockatiels need at least 1 hour of interaction every day in addition to the time they spend outside their cage exercising and stretching!

 Medical Conditions